nlasusa/burger/README.md

 schema.sql and seeds.sql

 ## Demo Through Screenshots to see how the Burger App works
-Initial mySQL db screen where I originally created the table for my burgers including id, names and devoured status
+Initial mySQL db screen where I originally created the table for my burgers including id, names, and devoured status

 ![screenshot1](initial.png)